openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `client_metadata`: OPTIONAL.
 This parameter enables RP Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.
 The client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
 MUST NOT be present if `client_metadata_uri` parameter is present.
 * `client_metadata_uri`: OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a RP Registration Metadata Object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the AS.
 MUST NOT be present if `client_metadata` parameter is present.

-Presentation Definition is a JSON Object that articulate what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].
+Presentation Definition is a JSON Object that articulates what Verifiable Presentation(s) the Verifier is requesting to be presented as defined in Section 5 of [@!DIF.PresentationExchange].

 Claims to be included in `client_metadata` and `client_metadata_uri` parameters are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].